JFreud/congenial-shell/README.md

 * Cannot use > then < in the same command, it will just create a file with the < symbol in it.
 * Our redirection does things the shell doesn't (i.e. redirecting from file into wc).
 Don't know if this is a bug or a 'feature'
 * To exit the cat command, you need to hit end of file character twice, while in the regular shell it's only once
+* After catting a file, you have to hit a newline to return to the command prompt
 * You can only use one pipe
 * Not guaranteed to grow hair
 * Winged unicorns not promised, fast and magical transit not possible in NYC